Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-unfunk mocha reporter is a spec-style reprter that sucks less in windows console.
+unfunk mocha reporter is a spec-style console reporter that doesn't confuse windows

 ## Develop